Things you should consider before building a house in Baja

 - Should the construction permits expire, remember to get an extension.

-- Make sure everyone who works on the project register with IMSS. and that all the benefits required by law are covered
+- Make sure everyone who works on the project registers with IMSS. and that all the benefits required by law are covered

 From the Baja Real Estate Group Marketing Staff.
 For more information, please contact Kathy Katz at Kathy.katz@BajaREgroup.com.